-Below is a listing of the various network related commands used in MS-DOS, Windows, Linux, Unix, and other operating systems.
+Below is a listing of the various network related commands used in MS-DOS, Windows command line, Linux, Unix, and other operating systems.
 Each command includes additional information to what the command does, the command's syntax, and miscellaneous information.

-Note: If you are not the root or admin of a computer, it is possible for these commands to be disabled or revoked.
+If you are not the root or admin of a computer, these commands may not work.

 Display or manipulate the ARP information on a network device or computer.

 The finger command available in Unix and Linux variants allows a user to find sometimes personal information about a user.
-This information can include the last time the user logged in, when they read their e-mail, etc...
-If the user creates a .PLAN or other related file the user can also display additional information.
+This information can include the last time the user logged in, and when they read their e-mail, etc. If the user creates a .PLAN or other related file, the user can also display additional information.

-The hostname command displays the host name of the Windows XP computer currently logged into.
+The hostname command displays the hostname of the computer.

-Ipconfig is a MS-DOS utility that can be used from MS-DOS and a MS-DOS shell to display the network settings currently assigned and given by a network.
-This command can be utilized to verify a network connection as well as to verify your network settings.
+Ipconfig is an MS-DOS utility that can be used from MS-DOS and an MS-DOS shell to display the network settings currently assigned and given by a network.
+This command can be utilized to verify a network connection and verify your network settings.